project-ocre/project-ocre.github.io/docs/architecture/containers/container_image_manifest/index.md

 following restrictions:
   - `mediaType` must be set to **application/vnd.ocre.image.config.v1+json**.
 - `layers` (*array*): List of elements that comprise this container image.
 Each layer is a descriptor.
 One and only one layer MUST be of type **application/vnd.ocre.image.layer.v1.wasm** or **application/vnd.ocre.image.layer.v1.wasm+aot**.

+---

+### OCI Compliance

+Ocre container images follow the [Open Container Initiative (OCI)](https://opencontainers.org/) format where possible, with some modifications to support the needs of constrained, embedded devices.
+The manifest format is modeled after the [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/main/manifest.md) format and conforms to the [Wasm OCI Artifact](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/) layout specifications.
+This structure ensures that all components of the container are properly defined, versioned, and can be efficiently managed in resource-constrained environments.